top of page

 Schulz passed away in 2000, and by 2002, the Charles M. Schulz Museum was constructed in Santa Rosa, California.

 After the preview, the National Cartoonists Society (NCS) orchestrated a dinner at Fountain Grove Inn in Santa Rosa.
 The gathering welcomed approximately 150 attendees, including numerous distinguished cartoonists.
-I felt deeply honored to be seated next to Mrs. Jean Schulz, and throughout the dinner, we exchanged stories and fond recollections of Schulz.
+I felt deeply honored to be seated next to Rocky, CEO of King Features and Mrs. Jean Schulz, and throughout the dinner, we exchanged stories and fond recollections of Schulz.

 Peanuts, Charles Schulz, Charlie Brown, Charles, Schulz